WWE Spoilers: Roman Reigns Responds To The Undertaker On ‘Monday Night Raw’

 Brock Lesnar has us all “shook”

 Goldberg winning the WWE Universal Championship from Kevin Owens at Fastlane immediately turned his WrestleMania 33 bout against Brock Lesnar into a title match.
-Coming out on Raw last week, Goldberg had his new belt with him and he was confronted by his next opponent in a thought-to-be congratulatory moment.
+Coming out on Raw last week, Goldberg had his new belt with him, and he was confronted by his next opponent in a thought-to-be congratulatory moment.

 That led to an obliterating F-5, but things ended with Goldberg still standing tall.
 Fans are hoping the third and final meeting in their series is better than the first two have been.